Three Space ETFs to Invest in That Are Outperforming Ark’s ARKX

-At this point, the only thing we can be certain of is that the list of holdings won’t include Elon Musk’s other company, SpaceX.
+At this point, the only thing we can be certain of is that the list of actively managed holdings won’t be including Elon Musk’s other company, SpaceX.
 At least not until SpaceX goes public.
 And that doesn’t seem likely anytime soon.
 But it is growing increasingly likely that Musk will spin his internet satellite company (Starlink) off of SpaceX and possibly go public with that…

-So, while we wait to see the makeup of ARKX, here are three straightforward space ETFs to gain some exposure to the burgeoning industry.
+So, while we wait to see the how ARKX looks to keep up in the space ETF race, here are three straightforward space ETFs to gain some exposure to the burgeoning industry.

 - IShares U.S. Aerospace & Defense ETF (Ticker: ITA)